The physical origin of the periodic activity for FRB 20180916B: Introduction

 \section{Introduction}

 Fast radio bursts (FRBs) are transient radio signals which have a milliseconds-duration, large DM and extremely high brightness temperature \citep{Cordes2019,Xiao2021,Zhang2023}.
 They were first discovered in 2007 and then were verified in 2013 \citep{2007Sci...318..777L,2013Sci...341...53T}.
 Since then, hundreds of FRB sources had been detected and they are classified as repeating FRBs and non-repeating FRBs.
 Among the repeating FRBs, FRB 20180916B \citep{2020Natur.582..351C} and FRB 20121102 \citep{2020MNRAS.495.3551R,2021MNRAS.500..448C} are found to have a period of 16.35d and 157 d, which offers a great opportunity to study the physical origin of FRBs.
-FRB 20180916B is a repeating FRB source first detected by the Canadian Hydrogen Intensity Mapping Experiment (CHIME) \citep{2019ApJ...885L..24C} and it was localized to a star-forming region in a nearby massive spiral galaxy with a redshift of $0.0337$ \citep{2020Natur.577..190M}.
+FRB 20180916B is a repeating FRB source first detected by the Canadian Hydrogen Intensity Mapping Experiment (CHIME) \citep{2019ApJ...885L..24C} and it was localized to a star-forming region in a nearby massive spiral galaxy with a redshift of $0.0337\pm0.0002$ \citep{2020Natur.577..190M}.
 Different from many other FRB sources, FRB 20180916B exhibits a period of 16.35 days and an active window of five days \citep{2020Natur.582..351C}.
-With the help of the follow-up observational data from the Low-Frequency Array (LOFAR) \citep{2021Natur.596..505P,2021ApJ...911L...3P} and Apertif \citep{2021Natur.596..505P}, the active window shows a strong dependency on frequency, with higher frequency having a narrower active window and the phase center of higher frequency occurring earlier than the lower frequency \citep{2021Natur.596..505P}.
+With the help of the follow-up observational data from the Low-Frequency Array (LOFAR) \citep{2021Natur.596..505P,Pleunis2021} and Apertif \citep{2021Natur.596..505P}, the active window shows a strong dependency on frequency, with higher frequency having a narrower active window and the phase center of higher frequency occurring earlier than the lower frequency \citep{2021Natur.596..505P}.
 For other observational properties, the DM of FRB 20180916B is approximately $349$ pc cm$^{-3}$ and its variation between different bursts is very small ($\Delta$DM $< 1$ pc cm$^{-3}$) \citep{2019ApJ...885L..24C,2023ApJ...950...12M,2021Natur.596..505P}.
-The RM of FRB 20180916B keeps stable \citep{2023ApJ...950...12M} in the first three years after its discovery in 2018.
-Then the RM increases monotonically over a 9 month duration to $-54.4$ rad m$^{-2}$.
+The RM of FRB 20180916B was stable \citep{2023ApJ...950...12M} in the first three years after its discovery in 2018.
+Then the RM increases monotonically over a 9 month duration by about $65.6$ rad m$^{-2}$ from $-120$ rad m$^{-2}$ to $-54.4$ rad m$^{-2}$.
 But the RM variations is unrelated to the 16.3-day period \citep{2023ApJ...950...12M}.
-For a single burst, the variation of linear polarization angle is less than $10^{\circ}\sim20^{\circ}$ and for different bursts, the variation of linear polarization angle is less than $50^{\circ}$ \citep{Nimmo2021,2021ApJ...911L...3P}.
+For a single burst, the variation of linear polarization angle is less than $10^{\circ}\sim20^{\circ}$ and the bursts are $~100\%$ linearly polarised at high frequencies but depolarise towards low frequencies\citep{Nimmo2021,2024MNRAS.527.9872G}.
+For different bursts, the variation of linear polarization angle is less than $50^{\circ}$ \citep{Nimmo2021,Pleunis2021}.